-It is common knowledge that the use multimedia in online courses makes them lively.
-However, it is important to make sure that the multimedia used in your eLearning course adds instructional value to it.
+It is common knowledge that the use of multimedia in online courses makes them engaging.
+However, it is important to ensure that the multimedia used in your eLearning course adds instructional value to it.
 Clark, R.C., & Mayer, R.E.
-(2003) in the book “E-Learning and the Science of Instruction”, proposed the coherence principle.
+(2003) in the book “E-Learning and the Science of Instruction”, proposed the Coherence Principle.
 This principle states that the elimination of unnecessary media elements improves learning.